Supercharge your Android phone with Avast Cleanup

 When CHKDSK is finished, click Show Details to view any errors that were repaired, or click Close to close the window.

-You can run CHKDSK from the Command Prompt.
-Follow these instructions for entering the CHKDSK command and its unique parameters to tell your Windows operating system exactly what to do and where.
+You can also run CHKDSK from the Command Prompt.
+Follow these instructions for entering the CHKDSK command on Windows 11 and Windows 10 to tell your operating system exactly what to do and where.

 Here’s how to run CHKDSK from Command Prompt on Windows: